cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 >
 > - Only if an application can use data that is 5 seconds old or older
 > - Primarily benefits read-only transactions
-> - Historical queries operate below [closed timestamps](https://www.cockroachlabs.com/docs/v21.2/architecture/transaction-layer#closed-timestamps) and therfore have perfect concurrency characteristics - they never wait on anything and never block anything
+> - Historical queries operate below [closed timestamps](https://www.cockroachlabs.com/docs/v21.2/architecture/transaction-layer#closed-timestamps) and therefore have perfect concurrency characteristics - they never wait on anything and never block anything
 > - Best possible performance - served by the nearest replica